ekipan/nictoforth/README.md

     nix-shell  # get yasm and qemu.
     make run   # assemble and enter serial session.

-The `run` target points you towards [code to copypaste][2], and gives details about the quirky input.
+The `run` target points you towards
+[code to copypaste][fs], and gives details about the quirky input.
 Only backspace and return, other controls put garbage in the buffer.

 If you don't have nix, I'm sure you can figure out how to get `yasm` and `qemu`.
 We're adults here.